vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 The table on this [Microsoft Learn page](https://learn.microsoft.com/en-us/archive/blogs/fasttracktips/spf-dkim-dmarc-and-exchange-online#covering-the-basics-of-dmarc) summarizes the options you have when configuring your DMARC policy.

 ### RUA vs. RUF DMARC Reports
-`RUA` (Reporting URI for Aggregate reports) reports are the most important and contain information about the authentication status for SPF, DKIM and DMARC.
-The `RUA` report doesn't contain any sensitive information from the email itself; the data is limited to message counts and email authentication attributes.

-`RUF` (Reporting URI for Forensic reports) data was initially meant to give domain owners redacted copies of emails failing DMARC compliance.
-They use forensic reports to identify legitimate email sources needing remediation.
-However, due to privacy concerns, most DMARC reporters don't offer `RUF` reports due to the potential personally identifiable information (PII) that reports may contain.
+- `RUA` (Reporting URI for Aggregate reports):
+  -  Is designed to send domain owners data about email authentication results for SPF, DKIM, and DMARC.
+These reports are essential for monitoring how a domain is being used and contain only authentication outcomes and message counts, without including any sensitive email content.
+     - Combined data on a group of emails.
+     - Not real-time, they are sent everyday by default.
+     - Sent in `XML` format
+     - No PII (Personal Identifiable Information)
+     - Supported in all DMARC-compliant mailbox providers

+- `RUF` (Reporting URI for Forensic reports):
+  - Is designed to send domain owners detailed failure reports when emails don’t pass DMARC checks.
+These reports may include portions of the original message headers and metadata, sometimes with limited message content, depending on the reporting provider.
+The goal is to help identify legitimate sources that need to be properly authenticated.
+However, due to privacy concerns and the potential exposure of Personal Identifiable Information (PII), most providers do not send `RUF` reports.
+    - Details of an individual email.
+    - Sent almost immediately after the failures.
+    - Plain text format
+    - Contains PII (Personal Identifiable Information)
+    - Supported in only a handful of mailbox providers

-You don't need `RUF` Reporting to get a DMARC compliant domain, `RUA` is sufficient.
+> You don't need `RUF` Reporting to get a DMARC compliant domain, `RUA` is sufficient.

 ## Protect all non-sending domains
 To protect all non-sending domains, you should consider: